SamZhengzb/Booster/README.md

 2. Prepare a Demo video and make sure the development board is installed USB camera

-2. run demo file, your can see object detection boxes on your display
+2. Run demo file with python3, you can see object detection boxes on the display

     ```bash
     python3 run_camera_v3_10class.py